 Meanwhile, the band perform a graceful rendition of Earth Angel (Will You Be Mine) underneath sea creature buntings and nets to produce an idyllic environment for the intimate moment.
 In fact, all the sets, including Doc’s house, the 1950s mint green diner and the barn in which Marty crashes Doc’s DeLorean time machine car are stunning and expertly presented.

 It was a bold decision to move a film with so many settings and time periods to the theatre, not to mention a time machine made out of a DeLorian.
 I mean, just how do you get the infamous car up to 88mph on a stage?

 The car’s journey through time, matched with the unforgettable theme tune in the 1985 motion picture is arguably the best part of the story and I didn’t want that vision shattered.
 Once again though, the car easily steals the show thanks to clever lighting, a rotating device and a selection of screens to give the illusion of speed while revving sounds can be heard and tyres screech until it reaches that all important number.
 For me, the show offers everything that makes the film timeless, plus a little bit more thrown in for good measure.

 It was a night at the theatre that brought back excitable recollections from the first time I watched the film with my father.
 However, my new experience of this captivating musical may have just topped the list when I look back in the future.

-Back to the Future The Musical is playing at the Adelphi Theatre, London and is currently booking for groups until October 2022 with discounts available for groups of 8+ and 20+.
+Back to the Future The Musical is playing at the Adelphi Theatre, London with discounts available for groups of 8+ and 20+.